-Many times a hiking trail will list its mileage but not an estimated time to complete it, leaving hikers to guess or, worse, set off hoping they’ll make it back before the sunset hits.
-No matter where or how you hike, there are certain variables you can consider when trying to mathematically estimate how long it will take.
+Many times a hiking trail will list its mileage but not an estimated time to complete it.
+Leaving hikers to guess or, worse, set off hoping they’ll make it back before the sunset hits.
+No matter where or how you hike, there are certain variables you consider when trying to estimate how long it will take mathematically.

 Add 30 minutes for every 1,000 feet gained in elevation.
-It is usually unnecessary to make any time adjustments for going down hills, many times this is not faster because you have to control yourself to avoid falling.
+It is usually unnecessary to make any time adjustments for going downhill.
+This is not faster because you have to control yourself to avoid falling.
 Individuals with knee problems may struggle going downhills and may tend to go slower.

 Make an estimated addition of time due to sightseeing.
-If there are frequent scenic views or points of interest, you can expect to stop much more frequently than if you are merely hiking through a location.
+If there are many scenic views or points of interest.
+You can expect to stop more frequently than if you are merely hiking to a location.
 If you have never hiked before, this can be hard to estimate, but a liberal estimate is to add five minutes for every anticipated stopping point.

 Add the numeric totals in Steps 1 through 3 to come up with an estimated hiking time.